wp-plugins/mailin/readme.txt

 = SendinBlue Subscribe Form And WP SMTP Features =

 * Send email using a SMTP sever.
-* You can use Gmail, Yahoo, Hotmail's SMTP server if you have an account with them.
-* Seamlessly connect your WordPress blog with a mail server to handle all outgoing emails (it's as if the email has been composed inside your mail account).
+* You can easily add a subscribe widget and all the contacts are sent to the proper list in your SendinBlue account
-* Securely deliver emails to your recipients.
+* Securely deliver emails to your recipients and don't worry regarding your IP reputation

 = SendinBlue Subscribe Form And WP SMTP Plugin Configuration =